“The money is in the kitchen. Everybody wants granite countertops,” says Marie Collins.

 “The durability isn’t reflected in the thickness,” Peralta says.
 “However, most kitchens are done in 3 cm for the aesthetic appeal of a thicker edge.”

-6. Work with an experienced granite fabricator and installation company.
+Work with an experienced granite fabricator and installation company

 Find experienced professionals to cut, finish, and install your granite countertops.
 If granite counters aren’t installed correctly, they are more prone to cracks, chips, and stains.

-Talk to a top-rated real estate agent in your area before you decide to install granite countertops.
+When you get ready to sell your house, you must make sure that money spent on upgrades are recovered in the sale price.
+So talk to a top-rated real estate agent in your area to determine if this update will increase your home value before you decide to install granite countertops.
 Your real estate agent can tell you if comparable homes on the market boast upgraded finishes and if buyers in your area favor granite countertops over a customizable, blank slate.

-If all signs point to yes, choose a neutral granite pattern with a polished finish that matches your cabinetry and the rest of your kitchen.
+If all signs point to yes, choose granite or another comparable material mentioned above that aligns with your budget and the rest of the kitchen’s features.
 And as always, work with experienced professionals who can get the job done right.